ytpmvsd/ytpmvsd/README.md

 ## Setup

-Start by copying `.example.config.toml` to `.config.toml` and setting the following values:
+Start by copying `config.example.toml` to `config.toml` and setting the following values:

 - `database_url`: URL for your PostgresSQL database.
 Currently, nothing else is supported
 - `flask_secret_key`: The key that Flask uses for cryptography.
 You can set this to anything.
 For deployment, you'll obviously want to set it to something sufficiently random, for security purposes